papayaCMS/papayacms-core/README.md

 phing
 ```

 Start the PHP builtin webserver

 ```
-php -S localhost:80 -t ./htdocs server.php
+php -S localhost:8080 -t ./htdocs server.php
 ```

-Open your `http://localhost/papaya` in you browser (make sure Javascript is active) and
+Open the URL `http://localhost:8080/papaya` in you browser (make sure Javascript is active) and
 follow the installation steps.

 You can initialize the project directory as a git repository and push it to